Urodilatin: Interactions

-Atrial natriuretic peptide (CDD/ANP-99-126) is a hormone system of clinical importance.
-Urodilatin (CDD/ ANP-95-126) is a homologue natriuretic peptide that differs from CDD/ANP-99-126, which is excreted into the circulation via exocytosis.
-The prototype of the natriuretic hormones is cardiodilatin / atrial natriuretic peptide (CDD/ANP).
-The endocrine heart is composed of specific myoendocrine cells that synthesize and secrete the natriuretic peptide hormones, which exhibit diuretic and vasorelaxant properties; secretion is the basis for a paracrine system regulating water and sodium reabsorption.
+Atrial natriuretic peptide (ANP; CDD/ANP-99-126; NPPA-124-151, 28 residues) is a hormone system of clinical importance.
+It is produced in the heart and excreted into the circulation via exocytosis.
+The endocrine heart is composed of specific myoendocrine cells that synthesize and secrete the natriuretic peptide hormones, which exhibit diuretic and vasorelaxant properties.
+Urodilatin (CDD/ANP-95-126; NPPA-120-151, 32 residues) is a homologue natriuretic peptide that differs from CDD/ANP-99-126 by a four-residue extension at the N-terminal end, produced by the kidney as part of a paracrine system regulating water and sodium reabsorption.
+It is secreted into the urine.